nim-works/cps/README.md

   return env_16451209(fn: loop_16451121, count: count, name: name, interval: interval).Cont
 ```

+## Hacking

+- use `--define:cpsDebug` to get extra debugging output
+- use `--define:cpsTrace` to get continuation tracing from the trampoline

 ## Documentation
 See [the documentation for the cps module](https://disruptek.github.io/cps/cps.html) as generated directly from the source.
 You can also jump to [the documentation for the included dispatcher](https://disruptek.github.io/cps/cps/eventqueue.html).